JSRuthe/O-G_Methane_Supporting_Code/README.md

 # O-G_Methane_Supporting_Code

 ## Overview and contents ##
-This repository contains code and spreadsheets supporting the paper "Closing the gap: Explaining persistent underestimation of US oil and natural gas production methane inventories" (not yet published).
+This repository contains code and spreadsheets supporting the paper "Closing the gap: Explaining persistent underestimation of US oil and natural gas production methane inventories".

 The analysis platform for this study is the component-level methane emissions subroutine embedded within the life-cycle assessment simulator Oil Production and Greenhouse Gas Emissions Estimator (OPGEE 3.0, see repository for OPGEE 3.0 [here](https://github.com/arbrandt/OPGEE ) ).
 Note that OPGEE 3.0 is under continuous development.